Police: Man forced woman to watch ‘Roots’ for racism lessons

-CEDAR RAPIDS, Iowa (AP) — An Iowa man is accused of forcing a woman watch the nine-hour miniseries “Roots,” threatening her and telling her the episodic drama would make her better understand her racism.
+CEDAR RAPIDS, Iowa (AP) — An Iowa man is accused of forcing a woman to watch the nine-hour miniseries “Roots,” threatening her and telling her the episodic drama would make her better understand her racism.

 Robert Noye, 52, is charged in Cedar Rapids with harassment and false imprisonment.
 His attorney didn’t immediately return a call Tuesday from The Associated Press.